- Solar advice hub

 You’ll therefore need to import around half of your electricity from the grid in winter, plus a small amount during autumn, according to our calculations.

-The good news is you’ll typically generate more than you need in order to charge your EV in spring and summer, which you can use in your home, cutting your electricity bills further.
+However, in the spring and summer you’ll typically generate more than you need in order to charge your EV, which you can use in your home, cutting your electricity bills further.

 This means even if you already have a home charger, solar panels will still save you hundreds of pounds per year on your electricity bills.